googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 This function appends a string value to a List's values, identified by the List's key(name) and the string value.
 It returns an `error` if the string already exists in the list or if the key wasn't predefined in the GameServer resource.
-The function returns `true` if the operation is successful, and an error if it fails.
+The function returns `true` if the operation is successful, and `false` and an `error` if it fails.

 #### Alpha().DeleteListValue(key, value)

 This function removes a string from a List's values using its key(name) and the specific string value.
-It returns an `error` if the string does not exist in the list or if the key wasn't predefined in the GameServer resource.
-The function returns `true` if the deletion is successful, and an error if it fails.
+It returns an `false` and an `error` if the string does not exist in the list or if the key wasn't predefined in the GameServer resource.
+The function returns `true` if the deletion is successful, or `false` and an `error` if it fails.

 #### Alpha().SetListCapacity(key, amount)

-This function sets the capacity for a specified List, identified by its key(name), with the capacity value required to be between 0 and 1000.
+This function sets the capacity for a specified List, identified by its key (name), with the capacity value required to be between 0 and 1000.
 It returns an error if the key wasn't predefined in the GameServer resource.
-The function returns `true` if the capacity is successfully set, and an error if the operation fails.
+The function returns `true` if the capacity is successfully set, or `false` and an error if the operation fails.

 #### Alpha().GetListCapacity(key)

 This function retrieves the capacity of a specified List using its key(name).
-It returns an error if the key wasn't predefined in the GameServer resource.
-The function provides the List's capacity value if successful, or `-1` along with an error in case of failure.
+It returns `-1` and an `error` if the key wasn't predefined in the GameServer resource.
+The function provides the List's capacity value if successful, or `-1` along with an `error` in case of failure.

 #### Alpha().ListContains(key, value)

 This function checks if a specific string value exists in a List's values, identified by the List's key(name).
 The search is case-sensitive.
-It returns `true` if the string is found in the list, and `false` otherwise.
-An error is returned if the key wasn't predefined in the GameServer resource or if there's an issue in fetching the List.
+It returns `true` if the string is found in the list, and `false` otherwise.`false` and an error are returned if the key wasn't predefined in the GameServer resource or if there's an issue in fetching the List.
 #### Alpha().GetListLength(key)

 This function retrieves the number of items (length) in the Values list of a specified List, identified by the List's key(name).
-It returns the length of the list if successful, or `-1` along with an error in case of failure, such as if the key wasn't predefined in the GameServer resource.
+It returns the length of the list if successful, or `-1` along with an `error` in case of failure, such as if the key wasn't predefined in the GameServer resource.

 #### Alpha().GetListValues(key)